AndersenLab/dry-guide/docs/quest/quest-intro.md

 [TOC]

-The Andersen Lab makes use of Quest, the supercomputer at Northwestern.
+The Andersen Lab makes use of Quest, the supercomputer at Northwestern, although it has almost fully transitioned to Johns Hopkins' [Rockfish](../rockfish/rf-intro.md).
 Take some time to read over the overview of what Quest is, what it does, how to use it, and how to sign up:

 __[Quest Documentation](http://www.it.northwestern.edu/research/user-services/quest/index.html)__

 !!!
 Note
 	New to the command line?
-Check out the [quick and dirty bash intro](bash.md) or [this introduction](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) first!
+Check out the [quick and dirty bash intro](../knowledge_base/bash.md) or [this introduction](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) first!

 ## New Users